Michael-Jing/self-driving-car-nd/CarND-Advanced-Lane-Lines/writeup_report.md

 2. The above mentioned bitwise or works well in most cases, but sometimes it will filter out lane lines when the detected pixels are not too much, so I added blur to the result of color thresholding before bitwise or with edge detected by sobel.

 3. In order to choose the thresholding for max and min lane line width, and max allowed differ with previous fit, I used logging to record the values and then made my decision based on the recorded values.

+Where will my pipeline likely fail?
+1. Picture with very strong lightning or too dark, the sobel edge detection may still work under those conditions, but the color thresholding will definitely fail.
+I am thinking about making the image more sharper, ie, enhancing contrast and denoising.
+2. My approach failed on the harder challenge video, and I think it may need a 3 order polynomial to fit the harder turns.